Horbenkodev/hugo-blog/content/posts/what-is-a-chatbot-and-how-to-use-it-for-business/index.md

 If we managed to inspire you to create your own chatbot, here are some tips to help you get started.
 There are 4 main stages:

-**1. Define the goals.** What should your chatbot do?
+1. **Define the goals.** What should your chatbot do?
 Clearly indicate the list of functions your chatbot needs to perform. <br>
-**2. Choose a channel to interact with your customers.** Be where your clients prefer to communicate - your website, mobile app, Facebook Messenger, WhatsApp or other messaging platform. <br>
+2. **Choose a channel to interact with your customers.** Be where your clients prefer to communicate - your website, mobile app, Facebook Messenger, WhatsApp or other messaging platform. <br>
-**3. Choose the way of creation.** There are two of them: using readymade chat bot software or building a custom bot from scratch. <br>
+3. **Choose the way of creation.** There are two of them: using readymade chat bot software or building a custom bot from scratch. <br>
-**4. Create, customize and launch.** Describe the algorithm of its actions, develop a database of answers and test the work of the chatbot.
+4. **Create, customize and launch.** Describe the algorithm of its actions, develop a database of answers and test the work of the chatbot.
 Double check everything before showing your creation to potential customers.

 Now let's look closer at 2 approaches to building chatbots: